 - This system is currently used in hospitals, medical clean rooms, government buildings, and military applications.

 - And because the parent company has been around for decades in this industry, I trust their commitment to manufacturing safe and effective machine for our health.

 - 35 years of experience in indoor air quality solution

 - Products made in U.S.A. by people and not by machine

 Here is a video about the Intellipure system that demonstrates what it does better than I can.

 So let me ask you.
 You eat organic food, take supplements and possibly grow your food.
 It’s time to take care of your indoor pollution too as it’s an integral part of your overall holistic health.
-You need to check out Intellipure, a professional grade air filtration system for better indoor air quality.
-No cheap foreign made knock offs will do because your family’s health depend on it.
+You need to check out Intellipure, a professional-grade air filtration system for better indoor air quality.
+No cheap knock offs will do because your family’s health depends on it.

 Blog article written by Dr. Karen S. Lee

 Due to the COVID-19 pandemic, Intellipure is supporting hundreds of medical and educational facilities.
 We have needed to increase our production and source our products from our other various wholly-owned manufacturing facilities around the world.
 Each unit is still inspected, individually tested, and certified in our Pulaski, New York manufacturing facility prior to shipment to ensure our quality and performance standards are met 100%.